10 Call Center Innovation Ideas to Boost Your Competitive Edge

 Identifying your KPIs is important to forming a Workforce Management (WFM) optimization strategy.
 A WFM optimization strategy can help with staffing decisions that can save money while increasing performance.

-Here’s a great example of a WFM optimization strategy: If you know from your call-volume KPI that your call center has consistent peaks and valleys throughout the day, a mixture of both full-time and part-time agents may be the most effective way to handle the volume variances.
-In some centers, it is less profitable to have all employees working from 9 a.m. to 5 p.m.
-However, by hiring agents who can be (and want to be) more flexible versus traditional hours, you’re able to better serve customers while reducing costs.
+For example, if you know from your call-volume KPI that your call center has consistent peaks and valleys throughout the day, a mixture of both full-time and part-time agents may be the most effective way to handle the volume variances.
+In some centers, it’s less profitable to have all employees working from 9 AM to 5 PM.
+However, by hiring agents who can be (and want to be) more flexible, you’re able to better serve customers while reducing costs.

 While the word “macro” roughly translates to the study of an overall picture, the word “micro” suggests managing the small parts of something.
-For the call center, this includes the many conversations and the supporting day-to-day tasks.
+For the call center, this includes managing many conversations and supporting day-to-day tasks.

 7) Make Speech Analytics Work for You